RVirmoors/rolypoly/README.md

 # rolypoly~

-a Max object that listens to your audio instrument and interprets a MIDI drum track in anticipation and reaction to your expressive nuances
+a Max object that
+- listens to your audio instrument
+- interprets a MIDI drum track in anticipation and reaction to your expressive nuances

-- version 2.0.1, August 2023
+version 2.0.1, August 2023, experimental build.

 ## quickstart